CriticalSolutionsNetwork/GraphAppToolKit/help/Publish-TkEmailApp.md

 ## INPUTS

-### None
 ## OUTPUTS

-### By default, returns a PSCustomObject containing details such as AppId, CertThumbprint,
-### TenantID, and CertExpires.
-If -ReturnParamSplat is specified, returns the parameter
-### splat instead.
 ## NOTES
 This cmdlet requires that the user running the cmdlet have the necessary permissions to create the app and connect to Exchange Online.